 BEST TIME TO HIKE WITH DOGS IN THE BAY AREA

-That is undoubtedly Spring (March-May).
+That is undoubtedly Spring (March-May), which is also the best time to visit San Francisco in case you’re wondering.
 You will find some rain and mud, but overall, the trails are lush with greenery and the air is cooler.
 Plus, wildflowers abound everywhere during this time.

 DOG FRIENDLY HIKING IN BAY AREA: 30+ HIKES TO ENJOY WITH YOUR DOG

 Marin county is a treasure house of a gazellion hiking trails, thanks to its abundant natural beauty and landmarks.
-Perched north of San Francisco just beyond the Golden Gate Bridge, this county boasts of some of the most beautiful sights, vistas and outdoorsy attractions that amply showcase the beauty of Northern California.
+Perched north of San Francisco just beyond the Golden Gate Bridge, this county boasts of some of the most beautiful sights of Golden Gate Bridge, vistas and outdoorsy attractions that amply showcase the beauty of Northern California.

 Not surprising that Marin county also boasts of many dog friendly hiking trails.
 For the sake of convenience, the dog friendly hikes here are categorized into those in Marin headlands, urban hikes (in Sausalito, Tiburon, Larkspur and Mill Valley) and that in West Marin (Mt.
 Tamalpais and Point Reyes National Seashore).